What is hemoglobin?

 It can consume 1.36 to 1.37 milliliters of oxygen per gram, which increases blood oxygen transport capacity 70 times.

 Normal hemoglobin levels

-The normal levels of hemoglobin vary according to age and gender.
-Normally, the baby has a amount of 200 gm/liter.
+The normal levels of haemoglobin vary according to age and gender.
+Normally, the baby has an amount of 200 gm/liter.
 Later, it decreases from three months of age and becomes almost half.
-Later, hemoglobin began to grow again during the ages.
+Later, haemoglobin began to grow again during the ages.
 The normal levels for men are 130-180 grams/liters and for women 115-165 grams/liter.
 In this case, male or female, if someone has 70 or 80 grams of hemoglobin, then it is identified as deadly anemia.

 Normal levels are: